ooni/ooni.org/content/post/2020-06-09-ooni-run-usability-study-findings.md

 Many of the same challenges (previously discussed) were reiterated in these answers, as summarized below:

-* Generated OONI Run links can be far too long (and people who are not already familiar with OONI -- and the concept of mobile deep links -- may feel uncomfortable tapping on such a strange and long link);
+* **Generated OONI Run links can be far too long** (and people who are not already familiar with OONI -- and the concept of mobile deep links -- may feel uncomfortable tapping on such a strange and long link);
-* Long OONI Run links break when shared through various messaging platforms;
+* **Long OONI Run links break** when shared through various messaging platforms;
 * Some platforms have a character limit, preventing the sharing of long OONI Run links;
-* Not being able to easily and quickly edit the URLs included in generated OONI Run links and buttons is a reported challenge;
+* **Not being able to easily and quickly edit the URLs** included in generated OONI Run links and buttons is a reported challenge;
-* Remembering to re-run OONI Run links/buttons-- and having to constantly remind volunteers to re-run tests -- is a reported challenge;
+* **Remembering to re-run OONI Run links/buttons**-- and having to constantly remind volunteers to re-run tests -- is a reported challenge;
-* Requiring OONI Probe installation-- and using OONI Run links/buttons with OONI Probe -- is a challenge, because it can be hard to convince people to install the app;
+* **Requiring OONI Probe installation** -- and using OONI Run links/buttons with OONI Probe -- is a challenge, because it can be hard to convince people to install the app;
-* Troubleshooting remotely with volunteers when they are unable to use OONI Run links or buttons (for example, errors occur when they tap on the shared OONI Run link is challenging);
+* **Troubleshooting remotely with volunteers** when they are unable to use OONI Run links or buttons (for example, errors occur when they tap on the shared OONI Run link is challenging);
-* Tracking and aggregating the measurements (in one place) specifically collected by measurement campaign volunteers (based on specific OONI Run links)is a challenge (and this is often required in real-time during political events);
+* **Tracking and aggregating the measurements (in one place) specifically collected by measurement campaign volunteers (based on specific OONI Run links)** is a challenge (and this is often required in real-time during political events);
 * Unclear to new users why or how they should use OONI Run (the platform is not self-explanatory);
 * Unclear what to do afterwards, once an OONI Run link or button has been generated.